dmsimard/xs_patcher/README.md

+##See update notes at bottom of this file!

 ## xs_patcher - patches XenServer host with all released hotfixes

 This script will retrieve and apply all of the latest hotfixes for Citrix XenServer.